bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 }
 ```

-To code below shows how the same flow as above can be implemented using the `TBC721` class.
+The code below shows how the same flow as above can be implemented using the `TBC721` class.

 ```ts
 // Create and fund wallets